We've independently reviewed this article to make sure it's as accurate as we can make it.

 Why Your Air Conditioning Is Hissing

-A hissing sound from your AC isn’t always a sign of a more serious condition such as a refrigerant leak.
+A hissing sound from your AC generally isn’t a sign of a more serious condition like a refrigerant leak.
 If you can only hear the hissing sound from your vents when the air conditioner is active, the sound is probably coming from your ductwork.
 This isn’t a big problem, and it shouldn’t get worse.
 The only reason you would want to look into fixing this issue is if it irritates you.

 Is an Air Conditioner Leak Dangerous?